Waypoint Park Next Phase Development

 Will there be a small boat visitor's float at some point?

-John Goodman asked almost 3 years ago
+John Goodman asked over 3 years ago

 Thank you for your question.
 The next phase of park development focuses on the upland portion of the property.
 In-water facilities could be coordinated with the Port of Bellingham as a future project.
 The waterfront sub-area plan includes information about visitor moorage along Whatcom Waterway, but that work is not funded in this phase of park development.